FadhilPM/tp/docs/UserGuide.md

     * **Not Allowed Characters:**
         * Prefix commands (n/, p/, e/, t/, proj/, by/, pay/, prog/) are NOT allowed
         * Any other special characters outside the allowed list
-* `PHONE` should be exactly 8 digits long, beginning with either 3, 6, 8 or 9.
+* `PHONE` must be exactly 8 digits long, beginning with either 3, 6, 8 or 9.
 * The `EMAIL` (if provided) must be in a valid email address format (i.e. name@domain.com), without spaces.
 * `TAG`/`PROJECT` can only contain alphanumeric characters with underscore and hyphens, and be between 1 and 20 characters long.